-Please direct any queries to Mrs Emma Rogers the SENDCo who can be contacted on the main school number 02476 328009 or via email firstname.lastname@example.org
+Mrs Emma Rogers is our special education needs co-ordinator, she can be contacted on the main school number 02476 328009 or via email firstname.lastname@example.org

 Middlemarch School is an inclusive school and we are committed to meeting the needs of all pupils including those with special educational needs and disabilities (SEND).
 We have a shared expectation that we will use our best endeavours to see that all pupils, regardless of their specific needs, will be provided with every opportunity to make their best possible progress within our school.